Pomo: Basket weaving today

 Pomo basket weaving is still valued and honored today, not only by the Pomo Indians themselves, but also by amateur enthusiasts, buyers for curio dealers, and scientific collectors.
 The Federated Indians of Graton Rancheria are a federally recognized American Indian tribe of Coast Miwok and Southern Pomo Indians.
 During the past 30 years, the appreciation for American Indian art has been on the rise, and the art has become in demand – specifically Pomo Indian basketry.
 Dr. Joallyn Archambault, director of the American Indian Program at the Smithsonian Institution's National Museum of Natural History says: "Since the 1880s, when Pomo baskets first became sought after, the Pomo have changed their lifestyles enormously."
-Pomo today live normal modern lifestyles, but the basket weavers are still heralded and praised within the community for their artistic ability and skill.
+Despite these changes, Pomo basket weavers are still heralded and praised within the community for their artistic ability and skill.

 One of those basket weavers is Julia F. Parker.
 She is a master weaver, having woven under Lucy Telles.
 Her childhood was rough, constantly moving around until boarding school after her parents' death at 6.
 Lucy had taught Julia because of her perceived interest in preserving Indian culture and specifically basketry.
 Julia Parker became a cultural demonstrator after Lucy Telles died in 1956.
 She continued in her studies and later studied Pomo basketry with Pomo master weaver Elsie Allen (1899–1990) at Ukiah and several others.
 Julia belongs to the Miwok Pomo and Federated Indians of Graton Rancheria.
 Many of her baskets are in museums in Yosemite, Mono Lake and other museums; she even presented her baskets to Queen Elizabeth II.